WeAreYEF/ROSHOP/SECURITY.md

 ## Reporting a Vulnerability

-Incase of any vulnerability, please do this;
+Incase of any vulnerability,

-Open up a new issue to help share the whole issue together as a team, and if rejected, please accept the fact and we move on, but if accepted, you will be notified and the change will appear before your forked repository etc.
+Please open up and issue, and discussions WI be made upon and when we'll reviewed, it will be adopted.